 You will be paired with an advanced instructor who will act as both a coach and a mentor on the way to earning this coveted certificate.
 Your instructor will mold your lessons around case studies and scenario-based training in order to give you a glimpse into what a typical day would be like as a CFI.
 Contrary to your previous training, CFI training is ground-intensive, meaning the majority of lessons you’ll complete will be learning how to teach and explain complex concepts.
 Flight training will also occur, albeit your instructor will act as a student in order to allow you to practice your teaching skills in the cockpit.

 CFII and MEI Certificates:

-SCFC can also help you acquire your instrument instructor (CFII) and multi-engine instructor (MEI) certificates.
-Training for these certificates follows the same outline as the initial instructor certificate, although you may combine your CFI training with any of these advanced instructor ratings.
+SCFC can also help you acquire your instrument instructor (CFII) or multi-engine (MEI) certificates.
+Training for these certificates follows the same outline as the initial instructor certificate, although you may combine your CFI training with the CFII or MEI course.

-To get started with earning your CFI, CFII, or MEI certificate, please reach out to our office!
+To get started with earning your CFI, CFII, or MEI certificates, please reach out to our office.

 We recommend pilots hold at least a commercial pilot certificate, although some students are able to work on the commercial and instructor certificate concurrently.
 Please contact us if this is an option you want to explore.